ArtisticPhoenix/eJinn/README.md

 Internal properties are denoted with __private__ in the __Required__ column below.
 In general these properties are not accessable outside the `\\eJinn\\eJinnParser` class and are shown here only for completeness and documentation purposes.
 They should **not** be included anywere within the configuration.

+Comment properties are properties that begin with a `_`.
+These properties are removed(ignored) from the configuration while it is being proccessed by the parser.
+This is useful because it allows you to exclude chunks of the configuration without actually deleting them.
+You can also leave yourself development notes with in the configuration by simply doing something like this `_coment = "eJinn is the most awesomes thing I ever did see"`.

 ### Global Tier ###
  Property          |   Type   |   Required  | Description
  ----------------- | -------- | ----------- | ------------------------------------------------------